torradopablo/star-wars-data/README.md

 ## Introduction

 The Star Wars Data Project is a web application that provides information about the Star Wars universe.
-It includes both a backend and a frontend component, allowing users to explore various data related to the Star Wars franchise, such as characters, planets, starships, and films.
+It includes both a backend and a frontend component, allowing users to explore various data related to Star Wars, such as characters, planets, starships, and films.

 ## Features

-- Retrieve detailed information about Star Wars characters, including their names, affiliations, and characteristics.
+- Retrieve detailed information about Star Wars characters.
 - Explore information about planets, starships, and planets from the Star Wars universe.
-- Get insights into the Star Wars films, including their titles, release dates, and key details.
+- Get insights into the Star Wars films, including their titles, and key details.
 - Enjoy a user-friendly and intuitive interface for a seamless browsing experience.

 ## Getting Started